ArmoredTurtle/AFC-Klipper-Add-On/documentation/boxturtle/errata.md

 As each printer connection is different, cable was not included in batch 1 kits to connect the BoxTurtle to your printer.
-A 2x2 pin Molex connector is included in the kits for you to create your own cable to connect the AFC lite for power and (optionally) can bus data.
+A 2x2 pin Molex connector is included in the kits for you to create your own cable to connect the AFC lite for power and (optionally) CAN bus data.

 ### N20 motor failure